microsoft/InnerEye-DeepLearning/docs/deploy_on_aml.md

 ![deployment.png](deployment.png)

-InnerEye segmentation models using a single DICOM series can be integrated with DICOM networks using the [InnerEye-Gateway](https://github.com/microsoft/InnerEye-Gateway) and the [InnerEye-Inference](https://github.com/microsoft/InnerEye-Inference).
+InnerEye segmentation models using a single DICOM series as input and producing DICOM-RT can be integrated with DICOM networks using the
+[InnerEye-Gateway](https://github.com/microsoft/InnerEye-Gateway) and the [InnerEye-Inference](https://github.com/microsoft/InnerEye-Inference).

 For deployment of a segmentation model, all code that was used in training, plus the checkpoint(s) of the model,